frconor-ebook/meditations/_posts/2025-11-14-the-dignity-of-work.md

 If we want to imitate Christ, we need to make an effort to acquire the right training for our chosen profession or job.
 Then we have to try and follow that up throughout our working lives.

 The mother who dedicates herself to looking after the children needs to know how to run a home, how to be a good administrator of the money and equipment at her disposal.
-She should make sure that the house is pleasant, and arranged with taste rather than luxury, so that the whole family can feel at home.
+She should make sure that the house is pleasant, arranged with taste rather than luxury, so that the whole family can feel at home.

-She needs to understand the character of her children and her husband and to know, if needed, how to go about getting them to improve in matters relating to their behavior.
+She needs to understand the character of her children and her husband and to know, if needed, how to go about getting them to improve in matters relating to their individual behavior.
 She needs to be firm and at the same time gentle and uncomplicated.

 She will need to carry out her tasks as efficiently and thoroughly as she would have to do if she went out to work.
 She should keep to a predetermined timetable and shouldn\'t waste time in endless conversations.
 She should avoid switching on the TV at any random time.

 If a student wants to be a good Christian, he has to be a good student---one who studies.
 He needs to attend classes.
 He must keep up with his assignments, keep his notes in order, and learn to allocate his time to the various subjects.

-The architect, the secretary, the dressmaker, the entrepreneur---they all have to be equally competent in their field.
+The architect, the secretary, the dressmaker, the entrepreneur---they all have to be equally competent in their own field.

 The Second Vatican Council says, "The Christian who shirks his temporal duties shirks his duties towards his neighbor, neglects God himself, and endangers his eternal salvation" (Vatican II, *Gaudium et spes*, Point 43, December 7, 1965).